Our award-winning volunteer program will provide all the support and training you need to impact the lives of high-risk and newcomer kids.

 Our extensive training program teaches positive role-modelling, child behaviour management, anti-discrimination, child abuse awareness and youth mental health and learning disabilities.
 You’ll also receive ongoing support from social worker and 24 hr emergency support for the duration of the relationship.

 We also provide tons of free activities to help you spend time with your mentee – often experience that mentees would not normally have the financial resources to attend.
 Like a major league ball game or special movie screening!

 Learn more about Youth Assisting Youth’s mentorship programs!

 Mentor time commitment

-We ask for a volunteer commitment of an average of 3 hours per week for a minimum of 1 year.
+We ask volunteers to commit to meeting with their mentee on a consistent weekly basis, including an average of 10 hours per month for a minimum of 1 year.
 Matches may continue beyond 1 year if both parties agree to remain matched.

 Please note: Your pre-application will be assessed and should there be a match between the information you provided and our current needs (i.e. a mentor within Etobicoke), we will contact you within a week with additional information on our intake process.
 Due to the number of applications, there may be times where response times are longer than a week.